bifravst/bdd-markdown/examples/mars-rover/README.md

 # Mars Rover kata

-This example is included because it demonstrates the use of Scenario outlines and testing asynchronous code, using the `Soon` keyword, which has built-in retry logic.
+This example is included because it demonstrates the use of Scenario outlines and testing asynchronous code, using the `Soon` keyword, which demonstrates retry logic.

 The Rover in this implementation receives commands but does not reach the target